YojanaGadiya/PICO/README.md

 # PICO

 The repository contains the code to train and evaluate an entity tagging system for the medical domain.
+The code has been downloaded and modified from https://github.com/bepnye/EBM-NLP and is the code discussed in https://arxiv.org/pdf/1806.04185.pdf .

 ## Contents: